 Know what it is.

 The Graphic Design program in the Art & Design department at University of New Haven educates and trains designers who will enrich society by creating culturally significant forms of communication and experiences.
 Students will design solutions that impact, and they will build their knowledge of graphic design through a diverse curriculum, which includes coursework in design history, theory, methods and practice.
 Research and concept development are integral to this curriculum, as it investigates contemporary culture and emergent communication media.
-Design studio courses cultivate students’ research, problem-solving and making skills, while the degree program’s supportive courses such as design (1-4), typography, and the University’s core curriculum foster breadth of vision.
+Design studio courses cultivate students’ research, problem-solving and making skills, while the degree program’s supportive courses such as graphic design studio (1-4), typography (1-2), and the University’s core curriculum foster breadth of vision.

 Graduates of our program will be able to design and visualize effective and edifying solutions to a wide range of contemporary issues, taking their places as leaders in the industry and securing successful and fulfilling careers.
 Our graduates will complete one form of experiential learning, such as an internship, a faculty-mentored research and design project, a study abroad experience or an academic service-learning project in the community.
 Graphic Design major find themselves to be versatile and well-rounded artists and designers.
 Students will have the opportunity to study graphic design at the University of New Haven Tuscany campus through the Graphic Design in Prato program.